mongodb/docs/source/includes/fact-fts-embedded-documents-limitation.rst

 |fts| stops replicating changes for indexes larger than 2,100,000,000
-index objects, on a replica set or single shard, where each indexed embedded document counts as a single object.
+index objects per partition, on a replica set or single shard, where each indexed embedded document counts as a single object.
 Using the ``embeddedDocuments`` field type can result in indexing objects over this limit, which causes an index to transition to a ``Stale`` queryable state, and may result in stale results.
+If you create an |fts| index for a collection that has or will soon have more than 2.1 billion index objects, you must use the ``numPartitions`` :ref:`option <index-definition-options>` or :ref:`shard your cluster <create-cluster-sharding>`.

 The exact number of index objects can vary based on the rate of document changes and deletions.
 The :ref:`Search Max Number of Lucene Docs